 Category Archives: Qualification

-Many IC designers pay little attention to IC qualification and consequently pay high price and delays before the chip reaches to high volume.
-The mindset of experienced IC designers is considering IC quality (and production test) through all phases of the IC design process.
-Today, more than ever, re-tapeout is
+Many IC designers pay little attention to ASIC qualification and consequently pay high price and delays before the chip reaches to high volume.
+The mindset of experienced IC designers is considering IC quality (and reliability) through all phases of the IC design process.
+Today, more than ever, re-tapeout is costly

 Read More